Student Code of Conduct and Community Standards

 8. Failure to Comply

-It is a violation to ignore, disregard, or otherwise refuse to comply with the provisions of this Code of Conduct; processes related to student conduct hearings or proceedings; other regulations of the College; or directives from College administrators, College public safety officers, or law enforcement officials.
+It is a violation to ignore, disregard, or otherwise refuse to comply with the provisions of this Code of Conduct; processes related to student conduct hearings or proceedings; other regulations of the University; or directives from University administrators, University public safety officers, or law enforcement officials.

 9. False Information